Varanus (Polydaedalus)

 Polydaedalus, commonly referred as African monitors, is one of the 11 subgenera of the genus Varanus.

 Its species are native to Africa and West Asia, among which are Africa's largest lizards.

 Description

 African monitors are typically medium-sized monitor lizards, with males being larger than females.
 They are characterized by their tall heads and nostrils positioned close to their eyes.
 Their jaws are short and equipped with round, thick teeth.
 They have long necks and muscular tails, like all monitors do.

+African monitors are relatively durophagous, possessing blunt posterior teeth that appear in adulthood.